 The Big Green Egg as a Smoker

-Not only can the Egg maintain extremely high temperature, it can maintain temperatures as low as 200F for up to 24 hours!
+Not only can the Egg maintain extremely high temperature, it can maintain temperatures as low as 200F for up to 24 hours without needing to refill with charcoal!
 Use the Plate Setter accessory to create an indirect heat source that is perfect for true barbecue.
 This gives a whole new meaning to “low n’ slow,” and makes smoking brisket, ribs, or pork shoulders a breeze.
 Because the Egg is so fuel efficient, you won’t have to reload it with charcoal even during an overnight cook.
 To me, the Egg’s ability as a smoker is what makes it so amazing.
 Anyone with a Weber can grill some steaks or chicken, but they can’t smoke a pork shoulder overnight.

 The Big Green Egg as an Oven